ChaiGans/Tucil1_13522045/README.md

 . .venv/bin/activate
 ```

-**If flask is never installed on your device, please do `pip install flask` prior running the program, because the backend server cant be run without flask.**
+**If flask is never installed on your device, please do `pip install Flask` prior running the program, because the backend server cant be run without flask.**

 7. Start the Flask server by typing the following command:
 ```shell